Jun's Aftercare Instructions!

 If you have ANY questions or concerns during your healing process, ASK!
 If something is unusual or doesn’t feel right to you, ASK!

 +SOAP: Get a simple soap to wash your tattoo.
 Make sure it is free of fragrance and essential oils, these things can irritate your fresh tattoo.
 Antibacterial soaps will work.
 You will want to lather into bubbles and gently rub over your tattoo with your hand.
+Don't scrub or leave the soap on too long!

 +It is recommended to use paper towels instead of a cloth towel.
 Cloth towels can shed fibers that get stuck in your tattoo.
 It can also carry a lot of other bacteria, which is a thing to keep in mind if you’re using a communal towel or repeatedly using a towel.